Hhbecker/AssemblyEncryptionModule/README.md

-# AssemblyEncryptionModule
+# Encryption Module
 This repository contains an encryption module written in the LC3 assembly language.
 The project specifications called for a variation of an ARX (Add - Rotate - XOR) block cipher.
-The variation is a combination of a Caesar cipher, Bitwise shift, and XOR.
+This program uses a combination of a Caesar cipher, bitwise shift, and XOR cipher.

-## The LC3 Assembly Language
+# The LC3 Assembly Language
 The LC-3 (Little Computer 3) is a software tool that simulates a 16 bit instruction set architecture.

 The LC-3 includes: